This Policy was last updated on 13 February 2018.

-We collect, hold and disclose your personal and credit related personal information for the following purposes:
+We collect, hold and disclose your personal and credit information for the following purposes:

-- as a necessary part of providing services to you;
+- as a necessary part of providing our services to you;

-- to assist you in managing your financial and corporate affairs, including dealing with your bank accounts with your instructions;
+- to assist you in managing your financial and corporate affairs, including dealing with your bank accounts in accordance with your instructions;

 - organising other services on your behalf from third parties related to our services;